 How and under what circumstances can adjusting the inflation target serve as a stabilization-policy tool and contribute to welfare improvement?
 We answer these questions quantitatively with a standard New Keynesian model that includes cost-push type shocks.
-Our proposed inflation target rule calls for the target to be adjusted in a persistent manner and in the opposite direction to the realization of a cost-push shock.
+Our proposed inflation target rule calls for the target to be adjusted in a persistent manner and in the opposite direction to the realization of a cost-push shock, which is essentially a makeup strategy.
 The inflation target rule, combined with a Taylor-type rule, significantly reduces inflation fluctuations originating from cost-push shocks and mitigates the stabilization trade-off, resulting in a similar level of welfare to that associated with the Ramsey optimal policy.